NNMO/Dee/out/production/Dee/stanford-postagger/README.txt

 models

-  A directory containing trained POS taggers; the taggers end in ".tagger" and the props file used to make the taggers end in ".props".
+  A directory containing trained POS Resources.taggers; the Resources.taggers end in ".tagger" and the props file used to make the Resources.taggers end in ".props".
 The ".props" files cannot be directly used on your own machine as they use paths on the Stanford NLP machines, but they may serve as examples for your own properties files.
-Included in the full version are other English taggers, a German tagger, an Arabic tagger, and a Chinese tagger.
-If you chose to download the smaller version of the tagger, you have only two English taggers (left3words is faster but slightly less accurate than bidirectional-distsim) - feel free to download any other taggers you need from the POS tagger website.
+Included in the full version are other English Resources.taggers, a German tagger, an Arabic tagger, and a Chinese tagger.
+If you chose to download the smaller version of the tagger, you have only two English Resources.taggers (left3words is faster but slightly less accurate than bidirectional-distsim) - feel free to download any other Resources.taggers you need from the POS tagger website.
 More information about the models can be found in the README-Models.txt file in this directory.